![]() |

 Choupique Caviar

 Unlike garfish, however, its eggs (roe) are not poisonous to humans and other mammals.
-In fact, choupique caviar retails for about $12 an ounce, or more.
+In fact, choupique caviar retails for around $100, or more, per lb.
 It has a sweet and mild taste.
 Like shrimp, it will turn to a dark pink or red color when heated.
 The eggs are oblong shaped--not round like sturgeon or salmon roe.

 Cajun Fried Choupique Cakes